Orrslab/Functions/README.md

 ### Overview

-The purpose of the _ATLAS_data_analysis_main.R_ script is to automate everything you might need to for using the ATLAS data to analyze animals’ movement.
+The purpose of the _ATLAS_data_analysis_main.R_ script is to automate everything you might need for using the ATLAS data to analyze animals’ movement.

 This includes:
 1. Retrieving multiple data batches from the ATLAS database